ThibautChoppy/MCStatsCompiler/README.md

 ## Interesting forks
 The following forks of this project might be of interest to you:
 - [floooz/MCStatsCompiler-autoupload](https://github.com/floooz/MCStatsCompiler-autoupload) This fork implements a possible next step for the Cobblemon leaderboards, which is automatically converting the tables from the output.xlsx file to images and uploading them to a GitHub repo.
 These images can then be used in-game, for example with the projector from the SlideShow mod.
+- [ThibautChoppy/MCStatsCompiler](https://github.com/ThibautChoppy/MCStatsCompiler) This fork runs the script in a Docker container and outputs the leaderboard on a nice-looking web page rather than in an XLSX file

 ---